kwurst/CS-140/Syllabus-Summer.md

 See <a href="http://cs.worcester.edu/kwurst/" target="_blank">http://cs.worcester.edu/kwurst/</a> for contact information and schedule.

 ## Meeting Times and Locations
-Lecture and Lab &mdash; TR 9:00am-1:00pm &mdash; ST 107<br>Office hours &mdash; TR 8:30-9:00am and TR 1:00-1:30pm, or by appointment &mdash; ST 110C
+Lecture and Lab &mdash; TR 8:30am-12:30pm &mdash; Sullivan 105<br>Office hours &mdash; TR 8:00-8:30am and TR 12:30-1:00pm, or by appointment &mdash; Sullivan 105 or ST 110D

 ## It's in the Syllabus
 <img src=http://www.phdcomics.com/comics/archive/phd051013s.gif><br>
 <a href=http://www.phdcomics.com/comics.php?f=1583>http://www.phdcomics.com/comics.php?f=1583</a>

+Of course, not *everything* is in the syllabus, but many things are.

+If you have a question, please check the syllabus first, and then ask if you can't find the answer.

 ## Textbook

 *Java Early Objects*<br>
 Roman Lysecky and Adrian Lizarraga<br>
-zyBooks, 2018<br>
+zyBooks<br>
 [Textbook Website](http://www.zybooks.com/catalog/java-early-objects/)

 1. Sign in or create an account at [learn.zybooks.com](https://learn.zybooks.com)
-2. Enter zyBook code: `WORCESTERCS140WurstSummer2018`
+2. Enter zyBook code: `WORCESTERCS140WurstSummer2019`
 3. Subscribe

 Additional information:

-* A subscription is $58 and will last until Jul 12, 2018.
-Students will be able to subscribe until Jun 28, 2018
+* A subscription is $58 and will last until Jul 13, 2019.
+Students will be able to subscribe until Jun 29, 2019
 * If you are retaking the class, zyBooks is happy to offer a free subscription for subsequent enrollment in the same class.
 Email the new zyBook code to support@zybooks.com, letting us know that you are retaking the class.
 * For students who cannot pay until financial aid arrives, deferments may be available by contacting support@zybooks.com.